SiddharthG22/SiddharthG22/README.md

 I'm a sophomore at UC Berkeley studying Computer Science and Linguistics! 🐻

 - 💻 I'm incredibly interested in NLP, Deep Learning, and Quantum Computing
-- 🌱 I’m currently learning about [Computational Game Theory](http://gamescrafters.berkeley.edu/) and [Mobile App Development](https://mdb.dev/training-program/)
+- 🌱 I’m currently learning more about [Computational Game Theory](http://gamescrafters.berkeley.edu/) and [Mobile App Development](https://mdb.dev/training-program/)
 - 📫 I can be reached via [email](mailto:siddharthg26@berkeley.edu) or [Linkedin](https://www.linkedin.com/in/siddharthg26/)
 - 🤔 I’m looking for any internship/research opportunities for Summer 2024